NLnetLabs/nsd-manual/source/configuration.rst

     control-enable: yes

 By default :command:`nsd-control` is limited to localhost, as well as encrypted, but some people may want to remotely administer their nameserver.
-What you then do is setup :command:`nsd-control` to listen to the public IP address, with ``control-interface: <IP>`` after the control-enable statement.
+To control NSD remotely, configure :command:`nsd-control` to listen to the public IP address with
+``control-interface: <IP>`` after the control-enable statement.

 Furthermore, you copy the key files :file:`/etc/nsd/nsd_server.pem`